Blue Prince Board Game · Project Record

 May 9 playtest documented — Mike (first-time player, never played VG)

 Surprise drop-in playtest on Saturday May 9, 2026.
 Player: Mike.
-Solo play, Chad present and observing.
+Solo play, QQ present and observing.
 Completed game in approximately 40 minutes.
 Won via Secret Garden draft on the West Wing, made it to the Antechamber.
 Player had never played the video game — clean first impression.

 Rules clarity issues flagged (no changes made yet):